Using Dracal Sensors with Almost any Programming Language

 This page demonstrates how this can be done in a variety of programming languages.

-The dracal-usb-get command-line tool is included in DracalView.
+The dracal-usb-get and dracal-sensgate-get command-line tools are included in DracalView.
 Under Windows, simply install DracalView.
 After installation, navigate to the installation directory (typically, this will be "C:\Program files\DracalView" or "C:\Program files (x86)\DracalView").
-The file dracal-usb-get.exe will be found in this location.
+The files dracal-usb-get and dracal-sensgate-get will be found in this location.

-The dracal-usb-get command-line tool must be compiled from sources.
+The command-line tools must be compiled from sources.
 Follow the instructions found on the Using Dracal sensors under Linux page.

 You will find hereafter a summary of the basic commands available with our command line tool dracal-usb-get.
+The tool dracal-sensgate-get is used in exactly the same way.
 For more in-depth content of the tool, please visit the dracal-usb-get documentation.
 As for most command-line tool, help information can be displayed using the -h option, please feel free to have a look.
 Most options are easy to understand so we will not review them here.
 But the two most important options are demonstrated below.

 Listing sensors and channels